 If you provide enough information and evidence for us to fully accept your case, your permission is needed for us to look into the complaint and contact your provider directly.
 At this point your provider will know that you've raised a complaint with us.
 You don't need to let your provider know you're going to use our service before this point.

-Please provide any evidence of the contact you’ve had with the company, such as copies of emails or letters, or details of phone calls you’ve had such as dates, times and names of people you’ve spoken with.
+Please provide any evidence of the contact you’ve had with the company, such as copies of emails or letters, or details of phone calls you’ve had such as dates, times and names of people you’ve spoken to.

 You also need to provide any evidence you may have that shows the issues you've been experiencing.
 This may include documentation such as bills, bank statements, etc. It completely depends on what you think is relevant to your complaint and what you think can show the issues you’ve been experiencing.